France Guide for Mature or Senior travellers

 France Guide for Mature or Senior Travellers

-There are good reasons why France has been the world’s most popular tourist destination for over twenty years.
+There are good reasons why France has been the world's most popular tourist destination for over twenty years.
 This France guide should give you the start of an insight into this diverse and historically significant country.
-It offers some of the most spectacular cultural, gastronomical, and historical experiences that Europe has to offer.
+It offers some of the most iconic landmarks of Europe, combined with spectacular cultural, gastronomical, and historical experiences.
 This is combined with breathtaking landscapes and natural beauty.
 Geographically, it is one of the most diverse countries in Europe, while its cities contain countless historical and cultural treasures.
 Little wonder, then, that more than 83 million visitors flock to France each year.

 Moreover, the French countryside is prosperous and lush, boasting many sites of cultural and historical significance.
-Some of France’s most popular tourist sites include Paris, the French Riviera, the Atlantic beaches, the winter sport resorts of the French Alps, the castles of the Loire Valley, Brittany and Normandy.
-With world-famous cheeses, wines, and fine-dining, along with the best of European literature, film, culture, and fashion, France offers something unforgettable for every traveller.
+The most popular tourist sites include different regions of France, like Paris, the French Riviera, the Atlantic beaches, the winter sport resorts of the French Alps, the castles of the Loire Valley, Brittany and Normandy.
+With world-famous cuisine including cheese, great wines, and fine-dining, along with the best of European literature, film, culture, and fashion, France offers an unforgettable travel experience.

 Odyssey offers a wide range of French tours